Tigers vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Brent Rooker has 58 hits with 12 doubles, a triple, 14 home runs, 32 walks and 41 RBI.
-He's also stolen one base.
+- Brent Rooker has put up 58 hits with 12 doubles, a triple, 14 home runs and 32 walks.
+He has driven in 41 runs with one stolen base.

 Rooker Recent Games